Tri-Cornered Baseball Game: Format

 Mathematician Paul Althaus Smith was consulted to help with formatting the unique game.
 Under the round-robin system devised, the three teams were each to bat and field for two innings in a row before taking a one-inning break.
 By the end, all three sides were scheduled to play in six innings each during a nine-inning game, and were slated to face their opponents for an equal amount of time, while batting and while playing defensively.
 This format meant that the teams would hit against each opponent three times.
-According to Smith, he had to use a slide rule while creating the system.
+According to Smith, he had to use a slide rule while helping to keep score of the game.

 The Giants were able to use their usual home dugout at the Polo Grounds, while the visitors' dugout was occupied by both the Dodgers and Yankees.
 In response to the nature of the contest, one writer made a sarcastic recommendation that the organizers hire traffic police "to avoid snarls of various descriptions."
 The game was to end after nine innings even if two or more teams tied for the most runs scored.